fastoch/Docker-and-K8s/README.md

 # What is a dockerfile?

 It's a text file listing the steps to build an image.
-Here's a simple example:
+Here's a very basic example:
 ```dockerfile
 FROM nginx:alpine
 COPY . /usr/share/nginx/html